 Hiring HubSpot personnel 'in-house' is still the most economical way to tap into HubSpot expertise.
 However, many SMBs aren't ready to invest in a full-time martech role which in 2018 commanded a US national average annual salary of $64,373 and an average hourly consulting rate of $61/hr.
 And, due to demand, yield virtually no part-time candidates with advanced HubSpot skills and experience. - see [eReport] HubSpot Marketing Manager: Salaried vs Hourly -- Top-175 US Cities

-If you use HubSpot, you're going to need more than 'Orange Oompa Loompas' trying to upsell you on the platform to ROCK HubSpot in 2018.
-Does your HubSpot Contractor have advanced marketing skills?
+To ROCK HubSpot, you're gonna to need more than 'Orange Oompa Loompas' trying to upsell you on the platform.
+Does your HubSpot Digital Marketing Manager have advanced marketing skills?

 HubSpot Contractor Differentiators